MelihSahin0/Voting/README.md

 HOW TO INTERACT WITH IT VIA TERMINAL:

 With this command you deploy the VotingManager:
-* npx hardhat ignition deploy ./ignition/modules/VotingManager.js --network ganache
+* npx hardhat ignition deploy ./ignition/modules/VotingManager.js --network *XXX*
+  * XXX means where you want to deploy.
+You can say sepolia or ganache
+  * if you are deploying on sepolia dont forget to create a .env file with the variables: "PRIVATE_KEY", "INFURA_API_KEY".

 After deploying it on the terminal you will receive the address of the block.
 With that you should make a contract like this:
 * const abiVotingManager = await fetchABI('./contracts/VotingManager.sol/VotingManager.json');